Carrigan/carrigan.github.io/_posts/2018-04-20-wunderscan.md

 ---

-If your company could use help launching an embedded product like this, I run an embedded product and IoT consulting firm that builds great projects like this for clients.
-For more information, please check out my [Services page](/services.html).
+If your company could use help launching an embedded product like this, I run a full-stack connected device consulting firm that builds great products for clients.
+For more information, please check out my [Services page](/services).